LoShan17/loshan_KeyRock/README.md

 KeyRock Challenge defined as per Rust L2.pdf

-cargo run --bin server
+cargo run --bin orderbook-server

 and after the server is up and running

-cargo run --bin client, to see summaries (as defined in orderbookaggregator.proto) printed to standar output
+cargo run --bin orderbook-client, to see summaries (as defined in orderbookaggregator.proto) printed to standar output

 References use for several topics included below: